winitzki/scall/tutorial/programming_dhall.md

 ```

 For `C = ListInt`, the type `F C` is the union type `< Nil | Cons : { head : Integer, tail : ListInt } >`.
 The function `headOptional` that replaces
-Haskell's `headMaybe` is written in Dhall like this:
+Haskell's `headMaybe` is rewritten in Dhall like this:

 ```dhall
 let F = λ(r : Type) → < Nil | Cons : { head : Integer, tail : r } >